Office of Global Business

 PRACTICAL MEETS ACADEMIC

-As a Fisher signature program, GAP is an optional experiential learning capstone opportunity that turns theory into practice.
+As a Fisher signature program, GAP is an optional experiential learning capstone-like opportunity that turns theory into practice.
 Working directly with industry-leading multinational corporations, market disrupting start-ups, mission-driven nonprofit organizations, or governmental agencies, students hone their business acumen, gain professional consulting experience, and develop increased global and cultural awareness while solving multidisciplinary and multifaceted strategic business challenges.

 OVERVIEW

-Program Snapshot
+• Open/Close Program Snapshot

-Global Applied Projects (GAP) is an optional experiential learning capstone course that enables students to lead, plan, and execute global consulting engagements across multiple functional areas.
+Global Applied Projects (GAP) is an optional experiential learning capstone-like course that enables students to lead, plan, and execute global consulting engagements across multiple functional areas.
 Choosing from a wide array of industry-leading multinational corporations, mission-driven nonprofit organizations, governmental agencies and everything in between, students get the chance to engage with exciting client-partners in locations all over the world, bringing fresh perspectives and valuable insights.

 The important distinction is that GAP client-partners and their accompanying projects are meticulously screened and selected.
-GAP engagements are true consulting projects, but they are also learning experiences for students.
-Each client-partner and accompanying project are meticulously sourced to provide a variety of cross-disciplinary projects in a range of industries and with organizations of all shapes and sizes.
+Each client-partner is sourced to provide a variety of cross-disciplinary projects in a range of industries and with organizations of all shapes and sizes.

-A GAP engagement begins in the fall semester when the company host and Fisher College of Business define the business problem and formulate a high-level scope of work.
-Students apply to be considered in September and October.
-In late January, accepted student participation continues with the selection of MBA team members chosen to meet the needs of the project.
-The program culminates at the end of the course with a virtual presentation of project findings, an in-depth analysis, and specific, actionable recommendations to the client.
-Competencies developed include: gaining project management, industry and cultural expertise in a virtual format; practicing leadership, global communication, and teamwork skills using technology that aligns with the company host; honing data collection and analytic skills; synthesizing information to draw relevant conclusions and make actionable recommendations; and crafting compelling presentations.
+A GAP engagement begins prior to the fall semester when the company host and Fisher College of Business define the business problem and formulate a high-level scope of work.
+Students apply to be considered in August and September and learn their placements in November.
+While the program course starts in January, 2024, project global travel happens during the spring break week, and culminates at the end of the course in April with a virtual presentation of project findings, an in-depth analysis, and specific, actionable recommendations to the client.

 COURSE and PROJECT COMPLETION

-- MHR 7022 Global Applied Projects.
+• MHR 7022 Global Applied Projects.
 3 credits; graded elective course; Spring Semester.

-- Classroom portion of GAP focuses on project management, global culture, and initial project preparation.
+• Classroom portion of GAP focuses on project management, global culture, and initial project preparation.

-- Students receive instructions to enroll into the GAP class once they are accepted for a specific project team.
+• Students receive instructions to enroll into the GAP class once they are accepted for a specific project team.

 GAP participants are concurrently honing their consulting skills during the course to finalize the project scope, complete data research and analysis, and present the final project findings to the company host.
 Faculty advisors serve as subject-matter-experts during the spring term to guide and evaluate the final deliverables.